 According to witnesses, she was there both Friday and Saturday night near the bowling lanes.
 Residents say she was near crowded people without wearing a face mask or doing anything to protect herself.

-Parris, who was ousted by 94% of voters during the Sebastian recall, also published a few photos on your Facebook page showing video games, the bowling lanes, and what appears to be a drink.
+Parris, who was ousted by 94% of voters during the Sebastian recall, also published a few photos on her public Facebook page showing video games, the bowling lanes, and what appears to be a drink.
 She did not have a walking cane, which she often shows to the judge during her court hearings on Zoom.

 Parris and attorney Phil Reizenstein have repeatedly told 19 Judicial Circuit Court Judge Michael Linn that her court sentencing should be delayed.
 They claim she’s too ill to go to court because she’s a cancer survivor, had her spleen removed, and it might compromise her immune system.